Tavistock Comprehensive School Badge

 Origins

 Funny how life is.
-I was born in Tavistock while my parents were living on a farm, near Brentor on Dartmoor, before moving on to do other thing in other places around South Devon, places such as Broadclyst and Budleigh Salterton.
-During this time I went to a Roman Catholic convent boarding school in Dorset before, at the age of 11 moving up to London and Secondary School.
-In all that time it never occured to me that I would go back to Tavistock in 1974 to finish my schooling and why should it?
-Tavistock was nothing to me, I was happily enjoying llfe in London and God knows where and how I would have finished up had my mother decided to go back down to Devon to take up the position as manager in a fishing club on the River Tamar but more on that later.
+I was born in Tavistock while my parents were living on a farm near Brentor on Dartmoor before moving on to do other things in other places around South Devon, places such as Broadclyst and Budleigh Salterton.
+During this time I went to a Roman Catholic convent boarding school in Dorset before, at the age of 11, moving up to London and secondary school.
+In all that time it never occurred to me that I would go back to Tavistock in 1974 to finish my schooling, and why should it?
+Tavistock was nothing to me; I was happily enjoying life in London and God knows where and how I would have finished up had my mother decided to go back down to Devon to take up the position as manager in a fishing club on the River Tamar, but more on that later.

-I spent my last two school years, my 6th form years, at Tavistock Comprehensive school where I wasn't exactly what you would call the brighest "light bulb" in the class, which probably explained the headmaster of the time, Mr. Sleep's lack of enthusiam at welcoming me to the school.
-No, I was just your common or garden "Could Do Better" student, but that didn't stop Tavistock (or Tavvie to the initiated) having a influence on me.
+I spent my last two school years, my 6th form years, at Tavistock Comprehensive School, where I wasn't exactly what you would call the brightest "light bulb" in the class, which probably explained the headmaster of the time, Mr Sleep's lack of enthusiasm at welcoming me to the school.
+No, I was just your common or garden "could do better" student, but that didn't stop Tavistock (or Tavvie to the initiated) from having an influence on me.

-At this point, I need to explain that both my elder brothers had gone to Tavistock school before me.
-However, years later when speaking with them both it was my eldest brother with who I would reminisce with about life at Tavvie when you're seventeen, exchanging memories about what went on in the meadows or at "Goose fair" at that age.
-My middle brother having been a bit younger when he was at Tavistock must have felt left out although many were the times he had to come from Endsleigh to pick me up when my Yamaha 80cc* broke down, ran out of petrol or kept mysteriously running into hedges!
+At this point, It is important for me to explain that both of my older brothers went to Tavistock School before me.
+But when I spoke to them both years later, it was my oldest brother that I would talk to about my time at Tavvie when I was seventeen, sharing stories about what happened in the meadows or at "Goose Fair" during that time.
+My middle brother must have felt excluded because he was a little younger when he was at Tavistock, even though he frequently had to travel from Endsleigh to pick me up when my The Yamaha 80cc * broke down, ran out of fuel, or kept "inexplicably" colliding with hedges.

 * I had never forgotten that motorbike.
-It really opened up horizons and imagine.
-No more peddling up that damned road from Endsleigh to Milton Abbot!!!
-On the other hand, I also remember riding back after celebrating passing my exams... but that's another story.
+It really opened up horizons, and imagine: no more pedalling up the road from Endsleigh to Milton Abbot.
+On the other hand, I also remember merrily riding back after celebrating passing my "O-Level" exams... but that's another story.

 Centre of Gravity

-For readers who may not know Tavistock I need to explain why it was the centre of gravity to us, as it has been for multiple generations before.
-To put it into its geographical and historical context, Tavistock, as many know, was/is an isolated Cattle Market and old Stannery (Tin mining) town, situated on the edge of the moors (see map above).
-The train line had been abandoned years before and the bus service was, and I'm talking about the 1970's, regular but limited, with no buses after something like 8PM.
-This left us with little choice but to generate our own social and nightlife and while we did go visiting the surrounding region, for a change of scenery, going to Plymouth, much less Exeter, did not figure on the list of "Must" things to do.
-For my part I preferred to go up to London, when I could, to see old friends but those visits were rare and eventually petered out until later on when I was at Plymouth Catering college.
+For readers who may not know, I need to explain why Tavistock was the centre of gravity to us, as it has been for multiple generations before.
+To put it into its geographical and historical context, Tavistock, as many know, was/is an isolated cattle market and old stannery (tin mining) town, situated on the edge of the moors (see map above).
+The train line had been abandoned years before, and the bus service was – I'm talking about the 1970s – regular but limited, with no buses after approximately 8PM.
+This left us with little choice but to generate our own social life and nightlife, and while we did go visiting the surrounding region for a change of scenery, going to Plymouth, much less Exeter, did not figure on the list of "must" things to do.
+For my part I preferred to go up to London, when I could, to see old friends, but those visits were rare and eventually petered out until later on when I was at Plymouth Catering College.

-Evenings, parties and types of gatherings were deliberately spontaneous, yes I know a real oxymoron.
+Evenings, parties and other gatherings were deliberately spontaneous – yes, I know, a real oxymoron.
 How can something be deliberately spontaneous?
-So when I wasn't working at Endsleigh I came into Tavistock and met up with the friends.
-The starting point of the evening was invariably the Bedford, or rather the adjacent bar (now closed, transformed but definitely still haunted by the spirits of Saturday evenings past).
+So when I wasn't working at Endsleigh, I came into Tavistock and met with the friends.
+The starting point of the evening was invariably the Bedford Hotel, or rather the bar next to it (since closed, transformed but definitely still haunted by the spirits of Saturday evenings past).
 From there we either went to another pub, someone's house or, depending on what was happening, the local dance hall, near the bus station.
-But what really was our favourite destination, weather allowing, were the meadows beside the River Tavy or, transport allowing, further out of Tavistock.
-Occasionally we would also pile into cars and drive up to Postbridge or some other forsaken place in the middle of nowhere for a party.
-This wasn't always the case and we could occasionally be seen roaming around West Street and King Street dressed up in some disguise or other on the way to someone's place for a party.
+But what really was our favourite destination, weather allowing, was the meadows beside the River Tavy or, transport allowing, further out of Tavistock.
+Occasionally, we would also pile into cars and drive up to Postbridge or some other forsaken place in the middle of nowhere for a party.
+This wasn't always the case, and we could occasionally be seen roaming around West Street and King Street dressed up in some disguise or other on the way to someone's place for a party..

 Lower 6th form 1973